Computation Alignment: Capacity Approximation without Noise Accumulation: Introduction

 Relay networks have been the subject of considerable interest.
 For \emph{wired} networks (i.e., networks of point-to-point channels), Koetter \emph{et al.} recently proved that it is capacity-optimal to separate channel and network coding \cite{kem11}.
 It is now well known that routing over the resulting graph of bit pipes is optimal for unicasting \cite{ff56,efs56} and, as demonstrated by Ahlswede \emph{et al.} \cite{acly00}, network coding is required to achieve the multicast capacity.

-For \emph{wireless} networks, channel-network separation is not always optimal: higher rates can be achieved using more sophisticated relaying techniques such as compress-and-forward (see, e.g., \cite{ce79,kgg05,ssps09,avestimehr11,lkec11}), amplify-and-forward (see, e.g., \cite{sg00,ltw04,gv05,bzg07,mgm10}), and compute-and-forward (see, e.g., \cite{nazer11a,wnps10,ncl10,niesen11}).
+For \emph{wireless} networks, channel-network separation is not always optimal: higher rates can be achieved using more sophisticated relaying techniques such as decode-and-forward (see, e.g., \cite{ce79,ltw04,kgg05}) compress-and-forward (see, e.g., \cite{ce79,kgg05,ssps09,avestimehr11,lkec11}), amplify-and-forward (see, e.g., \cite{sg00,ltw04,gv05,bzg07,mgm10}), and compute-and-forward (see, e.g., \cite{nazer11a,wnps10,ncl10,fsk11,niesen12}).
 While for certain classes of deterministic networks the unicast and multicast capacity regions are known \cite{arefphd,rk06,avestimehr11}, in the general, noisy case, these problems remain open.
 Recent progress has been made by focusing on finding capacity approximations \cite{etw08,avestimehr11,bpt10,mdgt11,niesen10b}.

 As mentioned above, our approach combines signal alignment with lattice coding techniques.
-Signal alignment for interference management has proved useful especially for the Gaussian interference channel \cite{mmk08,cadambe08,bpt10,sjvjs08,nazer09,mgmk09}.
-Recent work has developed alignment schemes that attain the maximum degrees of freedom of certain Gaussian multi-hop networks \cite{jcj10,gjjc10,sa11,wgj11}.
+Signal alignment for interference management has proved useful especially for the Gaussian interference channel \cite{mmk08,cadambe08,bpt10,sjvjs08,ngjv12IT,mgmk09}.
+In particular, ergodic alignment has been used to show that half the interference-free rate is achievable at any SNR \cite{ngjv12IT} as well as derive sharper scaling laws for ad-hoc networks \cite{niesen11}.
+More recently, several groups have used alignment to make progress on the multiple unicast problem in wireless networks \cite{jcj10,gjjc10,sa11,wgj11}.

 Lattice codes provide an elegant framework for many classical Gaussian multi-terminal problems \cite{zse02,zamir09}.
 Beyond this role, it has recently been shown that they have a central part to play in approaching the capacity of networks that include some form of interference \cite{nazer11a,pzek09,bpt10,wnps10,ncl10,ncl09,sjvjs08}.